HeinerKuecker/Get-inner-or-nested-class-names-in-dot-notation/README.md

 Unfortunately, the getName method of the 'Class' class also returns the name of the class with a dollar sign as a separator and not as the name is written in the Java source code, separated by dots.

-Diese kleines Java-Klasse gibt den Namen von inneren und geschachtelten Klassen per Reflektion in der erwarteten Punkt-Schreibweise zurück.
+Diese kleine Java-Klasse gibt den Namen von inneren und geschachtelten Klassen per Reflektion in der erwarteten Punkt-Schreibweise zurück.

 This little Java class returns the names of inner and nested classes by reflection in the expected dot notation.